I see how angry you are, how consumed you are, how relentless you are, how myopic you’ve grown, how bitter you’ve become—and it saddens me.

 You’re fighting a battle that you can’t win and weren’t asked to win anyway.

-Changing someone’s sexual orientation or altering their gender identity is simply not your business.
+Changing someone’s sexual orientation or altering their gender identity are simply not your business.

 And yet Christian, because there is so much that is within your control, here is some unsolicited, but hopefully useful advice for you with whatever precious, fleeting moments you have left on this planet:

-Stop spending so much time and energy trying to make gay people “not gay”—it isn’t going to happen.
+Stop spending so much time and energy trying to make gay people “not gay” or transgender people “not transgender”—it isn’t going to happen.

 Instead, try spending that time and energy, making: